 Being a bartender at events, be it private or corporate, gives you the best view as a bartender; getting to travel, see events from all angles and get paid a heck of a lot in the meantime – we pay £20ph for skilled bartenders, £25 for flair or molecular level.

-If you want to join our team of superstar bartenders, email us for more information.
+If you want to join our team of superstar bartenders, click here for more information and to apply.

 28 August 2019